VonFaFiller/cybersecurity-homelab/README.md

 ## Practical Constraints
 This lab is being designed around a single host system with **32 GB RAM**.

 Because of that, the project is structured to avoid treating all components as permanently active at the same time.
-Security Onion Standalone is expected to be the most resource-intensive component, while Ubuntu and Windows VM usage will be adjusted according to the exercise being performed.
+VM resources (CPU and RAM) are dynamically reallocated depending on the active lab components, with Security Onion Standalone expected to require the majority of available resources.
+Ubuntu and Windows VM usage will be scaled accordingly based on the current exercise.

 ## Planned Use Cases
 The lab is intended to support exercises such as: